If you contemplate using artificial intelligence (AI) in business processes, this article is for you!

 The prevalence of online research, contactless options, hyper-personalization, comparison shopping, and other consumer trends drive more companies to adopt AI to streamline the purchasing journey and customer service.

-Around 40% of larger companies, including companies in the automotive, chemicals, oil and gas, utility, and environmental sectors, use AI to create more personalized experiences, improve customer service agent productivity, and streamline the information search and FAQ for customers and employees.
+Companies in the automotive, chemicals, oil and gas, utility, and environmental sectors use AI to create more personalized experiences, improve customer service agent productivity, and streamline information search and FAQs for customers and employees.

-The financial sector is one of the best areas for this application of AI.
+The financial sector is one of the best areas for this application of artificial intelligence in business.

-AI also helps companies generate automated business reports and conduct sentiment analysis of social media comments to understand people’s perceptions of their brand, products, and services.
+AI also helps companies conduct sentiment analysis of social media comments to understand people’s perceptions of their brand, products, and services.

 AI systems can also assist human employees in serving customers, drawing on analytics and using “recommendation engines” of sorts to suggest next-best actions, how to take a conversation with the customer further, or how to present a specific offer.
 AI can also route customer calls not to randomly available representatives but to those best suited to handle a particular customer’s needs.